-The Board has nominated Linda Pace as a Director, to serve until her successor is duly elected and qualified at the annual meeting of stockholders to be held in 2023 or until her earlier death, resignation or removal.
-Ms. Pace currently serves as a Director of the Company.
-Ms. Pace is an "interested person" of the Company, as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act"), because she presently serves as the Chief Executive Officer and President of the Company and a Managing Director of The Carlyle Group Inc. ("Carlyle"), an affiliate of the Company.
+Mr. Jenkins currently serves as a Director of the Company.
+Mr. Jenkins is an "interested person" of the Company, as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act"), because he presently serves as a Managing Director of The Carlyle Group Inc. ("Carlyle"), an affiliate of the Company.
+Mr. Jenkins is standing for election by stockholders of the Company for the first time.